-Rather than arguing or fighting over getting stuff done, you are now becoming action oriented.
-Seize control over all the stuff your children care about, and abandon trying to control them with words.
+Rather than arguing or fighting over getting stuff done, you are now becoming action-oriented.
+Seize control over all the stuff your children care about and abandon trying to control them with words.

 So, when your children come home, let them discover that nothing works until you give the okay.
 Whether it’s the iPad, the TV, the video game or the phone, seize control of it.
 Some of you may think this is monumental, but, it’s not.
 It’s all yours!
 It’s your home.

 If you don’t control what they care about, you give away your leverage.
-Here’s the bottom line: If you son or daughter can sit in their room and be endlessly entertained on a device, then you have no leverage.
+Here’s the bottom line: If your son or daughter can sit in their room and be endlessly entertained on a device, then you have no leverage.
 You can take 3 out of 4 devices, and the one remaining can still allow them to be entertained enough to ignore your wishes to take care of their responsibilities.
 If you control the goodies adequately, then you have adequate leverage.
 (This may require some technical help, by installing software on devices and on your router, but trust me…it’s worth the investment!)

 4) Get a Written Daily Plan: Work, then Play.

 Each day, your kids should have great clarity about the game plan.
-They know what homework and chores are required to be completed, before they get their goodies.
+They know what homework and chores are required to be completed before they get their goodies.
 Once this is in place, you see that you can honor all the commitments on this list.
 You can stop talking about all this, and simply await their efforts.

-If you are to turn the habits of mediocrity around, this daily plan must be one where you hold them accountable to getting the work done, before you turn on the goodies.
+If you are to turn the habits of mediocrity around, this daily plan must be one where you hold them accountable for getting the work done, before you turn on the goodies.
 If they say they are done, you say, ‘show me.’
 Keep it simple.
 If it’s done, awesome.
 If it’s not, don’t argue with them.
 Just note the problem and walk away.